Rutherford County, Tennessee juvenile arrest and incarceration scandal: Establishment and promotion

 In 2000, Rutherford County created the post of Juvenile Court Judge.
-The post was filled by then-Democrat (later Republican) elected Judge Donna Scott Davenport, who is scheduled to retire by the end of her current eight-year term, in August 2022.
+The post was filled by then-Democrat (later Republican) elected Judge Donna Scott Davenport, who was scheduled to (and did) retire at the end of her eight-year term, in August 2022.
 Davenport controlled the county's juvenile justice procedures.

 In 2003, Judge Davenport issued a memo which was interpreted to order that, after a summons is issued, law enforcement officers must always physically arrest the child, and take them to the county's detention center—despite Tennessee state law which requires that, for many juvenile misdemeanor offenses, police officers must release children with a citation or a summons, and not take them into custody.

-By April, 2008, county authorities were reporting 2,000 children booked into the jail annually—200 to 300 of them from neighboring counties lacking facilities.
+By April 2008, county authorities were reporting 2,000 children booked into the jail annually—200 to 300 of them from neighboring counties lacking facilities.

 In 2008, the county built a $23,300,000 expansion of the county jail—including a 43,000 sqft "juvenile detention center."
 County officials repeatedly compared the jail to a business—one commissioner saying he wished that the jail could be a "profit center".
 Correctional superintendent Alan Miller described the adult jail as a "workhouse like environment [that would] allow [the county] to benefit from workhouse labor."

 Subsequently, the county government began soliciting other counties in Tennessee and surrounding states to send their "detained youth" to the Rutherford County juvenile jail for incarceration, at $175 per day per child.
 In a promotional video, the county indicated that over 20 Tennessee counties had contracted with Rutherford's juvenile jail.
 The marketing video, "What Can the Rutherford County Juvenile Detention Center Do For You?” features images of children in black-and-white striped prison uniforms, and is narrated by Judge Davenport, who designed that juvenile court's unique, extralegal system of incarcerating children.
 As of 2021, 39 Tennessee counties were contracting with Rutherford County to imprison youth, along with the U.S. Marshals Service.